 \subsection{Units}

 All particles in all models have mass $m$, and we work in units in which $m\!=\!k_{\text{B}}\!=\!1$.
-To facilitate comparison between models, all quantities are reported in microscopic units rescaled by the appropriate combination of length $a_0\!\equiv\!(V/N)^{1/3}$ and time $t_0\!\equiv\! a_0/\sqrt{T}$.
+To facilitate comparison between models, all quantities are reported in units of length $a_0\!\equiv\!(V/N)^{1/3}$ and time $t_0\!\equiv\! a_0/\sqrt{T}$ (except temperature and density, which are unity in these units, and are reported in microscopic units instead).
 This choice of units guarantees a collapse of the MSD in the regime of ballistic motion, which ends at approximately $t/t_0\!\approx\!
 0.1$ for all models, see \Cref{appendix:short_time_msd}.